nguyenphuminh/rottenjs/DOCUMENTATION.md

 ### Condition checking

-	// Only render this element with "data" if condition is true.
+	// Only render this element with the innerHTML of "data" if condition is true.
 If it is true, executes iftrue(), else, executes iffalse() obj.renderIf(condition,data,iftrue,iffalse);

 Example: